Kansas lawmaker accused of assaulting high school student

-WELLSVILLE, KS (KCTV) -- A Kansas state representative has been arrested for misdemeanor battery.
+WELLSVILLE, Kansas (KCTV) -- A Kansas state representative has been arrested for misdemeanor battery.

 The Franklin County Sheriff’s Office named 36-year-old Mark Samsel as the arrestee and said deputies made the arrest Thursday following an investigation into an April 28th incident between a substitute teacher and a student.